systematic-magic/puma/puma.rst

 		   :alt: PuMa Interface

-	PuMa checks the format of callouts.

-		If callout is not compliant with PubMed standards, it injects an error message - "Found (formatting) errors in callouts:" and specifies problem callouts.

 9. Headers
 ==========
-Headers check is a default Tab.
+Headers check is located on the default "Headers" tab.

 Headers check is a table which contains all article headers.
-That table contains headers in the same format and case, as presented in the article itself.
+The format and case of the headers in that table is the same, as presented in the article itself.

 PuMa checks:
-	PuMa checks each header against PubMed standards: format, position among other headers, mandatory/optional header, spelling.
+	PuMa checks each header against PubMed standards: format, position among other headers, mandatory/optional header, spelling etc.

 		If check is successful, then green tick is placed in front of the corresponding header.
 		If check is not successful, the red cross mark is placed in front of the corresponding header and error message is injected in "Problem description, if found" column.